-They played a show the day before, Friday, at Mohegan Sun in Connecticut and people were complaining that the previously two and a half hour show had been cut to one and a half hours.
+They played a show the day before, Friday, at Mohegan Sun in Connecticut, and people there were complaining that the previously two and a half hour show had been cut to one and a half hours.
 This disappointed me a bit, but they certainly got a lot of songs in there anyway!
-They didn’t seem to talk much though, which is always one of my favourite bits of concerts, especially when I know the group.
-But I knew all the jokes that were coming anyway, so it makes little difference to me.
+They didn’t seem to talk much though, which is always one of my favourite parts.

 It looks like they cut “I Don’t Think You Know Me”, “Look Out (Here Comes Tomorrow)”, “Words”, “No Time”, “Circle Sky”, “Can You Dig It?”, “She”, “Shades Of Gray”, and “Peter Percival Patterson’s Pet Pig Porky”.
 It would be cool to hear IDTYKM, since it’s a bit obscure, but I can understand cutting it.
 I’m okay without “Look Out”, since I’ve heard Davy sing it twice live already, but I always like to try and figure out if he sings “long hair and beat girl/bead girl/pig tails/mijacogeo/whatever”.
 “No Time” is a good fun song, too bad about that one.
-Obviously, I’m missing “Circle Sky”, being a Nezhead, and I quite enjoy hearing their reinterpretations of his songs.
-“Shades Of Gray” is a nice song with alternating Davy/Peter lead vocals, so I missed that.
-PPPPPP probably would have been fun.
-If you asked me what to take out to put “No Time” or “Circle Sky” in there, I would have thrown out “Valleri”, “It’s Nice To Be With You”, or “I Wanna Be Free”, but that’s just not fair to people like the lady sitting next to me screaming “DAAAAVY!”.
+Being a Nezhead, I’m missing “Circle Sky”, because I quite enjoy hearing their reinterpretations of his songs.
+“Shades of Gray” is a nice song with alternating Davy/Peter lead vocals, so I missed that.
+PPPPPP would have been fun.
+If you asked me what to take out to put “No Time” or “Circle Sky” in there, I would have thrown out “Valleri”, “It’s Nice To Be With You”, or even “I Wanna Be Free”, but that’s not fair to people like the lady sitting next to me screaming “DAAAAVY!”
 So I guess they did alright with their choice of cuts.
-It seems the casinos want the shows shorter, and not the group.
+It seems like it’s the casinos, not the group, that want the shows to be shorter.

 The actual concert

 So, they come out on stage from the left.
 I think, “Wow.
 This is The Monkees.
 Together, on one stage.
-The Monkees!”.
-My eyes started to feel a little funny, but I didn’t quite cry.
+The Monkees!”
+My eyes started to feel a little funny.

 I immediately noticed Micky was totally into it.
 He was jumping up and down!
 I don’t know if he ever did that when I saw him solo a few years ago in Aurora, IL.
 My mom noticed this too.
 Glad to see him like that.
 Peter was also doing a bit of dancing and acting silly.
 Davy was Davy; he’s always a good show man.
 He did his, “I’m Davy’s dad; Davy will be out in a minute” line.
 “Me too!” added Micky.

-Micky played drums for a few of the songs, and I think perhaps guitar once or twice.
-Davy was mostly on tambourine and I think maybe guitar once too.
+Micky played drums for a few of the songs, and I think he played guitar once or twice.
+Davy was mostly on tambourine and maybe guitar once too.
 Peter played keyboards and guitar and maybe bass.
 It surprised me that he was on tambourine for quite a few songs when he could have been playing any of the instruments up there.
 They had a pretty big backing band.
-I think almost all of the backing band members did backing vocals, which was disappointing when you’ve got three capable singers up there who sound so great together.
+I think almost all of the backing band members did backing vocals, which is disappointing when you’ve got three capable singers up there who sound so great together.

-After the first few songs, they did “When Love Comes Knockin’”, and I just felt like suddenly everyone on the floor went *blank stare*.
+After the first few songs, they did “When Love Comes Knockin’ (At Your Door)”, and I just felt like suddenly everyone on the floor went blank stare.
 The lady next to me sang along the whole time though.
-I think Micky ducked out during this song, but I saw him off stage clapping towards the end.
+I think Micky ducked out during this song, but I saw him clapping offstage towards the end.
 They each ducked out every once in awhile.

 He says he named the song “Randy Scouse Git”, but in England, they had to change the title because it was “very naughty”.
 “You want to know what it means?” he asks.
 “It means a hornly—hornly?” he said something about washing his tongue and it not working anymore.
 “A horny Liverpudlian putz!” he managed.

 Peter sang “Your Auntie Grizelda” and had a bit of fun with the ad-libs.
-They played clips from the show with older actresses like Rose Marie and Ruth Buzzi, I think.
+They played clips from the show with actresses like Rose Marie and Ruth Buzzi who played the older female characters.
 Boy, has Peter’s voice changed since the last time I heard him live.
 He’s got a good voice (and I would say “still”, but some people may debate that he ever had a good voice :P), but it doesn’t sound like the old Monkees Peter.
 He looks and sounds pretty good after the cancer thing.
 And I liked his outfit; black sixties style velvet shirt and leather pants.
 They all wore all black, I think.

 “Papa Gene’s Blues” was nice.
-I think Davy does this one solo?
+I think Davy does this one in his solo show too?
 I’m not sure who took the lead, I think they all sang along.
 I especially thought Micky did a nice job, but I’ve always thought he had a great voice.
 Him and Mike together though, now that’s really nice.

 When “She Hangs Out” started up, I was going to say to my mom, “Oh!
 He’s going to do the dance now!”, but I don’t know if he ever did.
 If he did, it wasn’t a full-blown Davy dance.
 Oh well.

-I was so glad they didn’t cut “Sometime In The Morning”, since I love that song.
+I was so glad they didn’t cut “Sometime in the Morning”, since I love that song.
 I think Micky introduced it by talking about some of the great songwriters they had working for them, including, of course, Carole King, who got a cheer.
-They played slo-mo clips from the show mostly I think when they were jumping over the fountains.
-None of the “Monkee Mother” bits where they played the song though.
+They played slo-mo clips from the show, mostly the romp where they were jumping over the fountains, but no clips from “Monkee Mother” where they actually played that song.

 Then into “Long Title” and “Porpoise Song”, which I figured would be the end of the Head bit.
 At the beginning of the song, Micky turned away from the crowd, facing the video screen.
-At the same time, there were porpoise noises, which seemed to be coming from Micky, since you couldn’t see his mouth.
-I wasn’t sure if they were going to do the fake-out ending or not; they did, which made me glad.
-I like that version much better, even though it’s just so slightly longer.
+At the same time, there were porpoise noises, which seemed like they were coming from Micky, since you couldn’t see his mouth.
+I wasn’t sure if they were going to do the fake-out ending or not; they did, which made me happy.
+I like that version much better, even though it’s only ever so slightly longer.